xpack/web-llvm/website/docs/api/groups/dwarfconstantsparsing.md

 <div class="doxyPage">

-# The Dwarf constants parsing functions Reference
+# Dwarf constants parsing functions

 <p>These functions map their strings back to the corresponding enumeration value or return 0 if there is none, except for these exceptions: <a href="#details">More...</a></p>